 Rather, it’s about the insight it provides.
-Big data may hold the key to smarter cities, faster medical breakthroughs, greater academic learning, more efficient use of resources and more profitable companies.
+Big data may hold the key to smarter cities, faster medical breakthroughs, greater academic learning, more efficient use of resources, and more profitable companies.
 Not to mention jobs – big jobs.

 “Big data is important, yet the real gap is going to be in skills and ability,” Kelly said.

 In the next few years millions of big data-related IT jobs will be created worldwide and yet, according to the McKinsey Global Institute, there is a major shortage of the “analytical and managerial talent necessary to make the most of big data.”
-The United States alone faces a shortage of more than 140,000 workers with big data skills as well as up to 1.5 million managers and analysts needed to analyse and make decisions based on big data findings.
+The United States alone faces a shortage of more than 140,000 workers with big data skills as well as up to 1.5 million managers and analysts needed to analyze and make decisions based on big data findings.

 Kelly said that in the years to come, businesses that successfully harness the power of big data will outperform and outcompete competitors.

-According to the MIT Center for Digital Business, companies that adopt data-driven practices, and use big data to guide decision making, will have output and productivity that is 5 to 6 per cent higher than what would be expected given their other investments and information technology uses.
+According to the MIT Center for Digital Business, companies that adopt data-driven practices, and use big data to guide decision making, will have output and productivity that is 5 to 6 percent higher than what would be expected given their other investments and information technology uses.

 “That’s not only about making more money in the near term, that’s survival.
 In an increasingly competitive global marketplace, you have to do everything you can to stay ahead of the competition,” Kelly said.
 “If you don’t harness the data and information around you to make better decisions and become more efficient, you fall behind.
-That’s true of companies, governments, healthcare and pretty much any industry.
+That’s true of companies, governments, healthcare, and pretty much any industry.
 That’s why it’s so critical.”